The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 2) GeoStack-Project-Files: the blue download button offers a ZIP file download of the GeoStack-Project-Files repository with the text editor source documents, document images, document cover design and project logo for all the PDF files of the workshop and course.
 Just to save you a lot of time in case you want to re-use content!

-- Text editing was done with LibreOffice Writer and the document files are in the Open Document Text (ODT) file format.
+- Text editing was done with [LibreOffice Writer](https://www.libreoffice.org/) and the document files are in the [Open Document Text (ODT)](https://en.wikipedia.org/wiki/OpenDocument) file format.
-- Image processing was done with GIMP.
+- Image processing was done with [GIMP](https://www.gimp.org/).

-3) GeoStack-Workshop: the repository for the 1-day Workshop that you download in your Linux Virtual Machine when following the cookbook 'Creating the Workshop VM'.
+3) GeoStack-Workshop: the repository for the 1-day Workshop that you learn to download in your Linux Virtual Machine when following the cookbook 'Creating the Workshop VM'.

-4) GeoStack-Course: the repository for the 10-day Course that you download in your Linux Virtual Machine when following the cookbook 'Creating the Course VM'.
+4) GeoStack-Course: the repository for the 10-day Course that you learn to download in your Linux Virtual Machine when following the cookbook 'Creating the Course VM'.

 5) The-GeoStack-Project.github.io: the repository for this home page.

 **Google account - for project support**

 The project uses two main services:

 1) YouTube Channel
 - Go to the project's [YouTube Channel - The GeoStack Project](https://www.youtube.com/channel/UCiZEImhO8r-LMAWh-KQiH6g) to see the introduction video, overview videos and video tutorial clips.
-- Videos were created using ShotCut and are published in the [WebM](https://en.wikipedia.org/wiki/WebM) or [MP4](https://en.wikipedia.org/wiki/MPEG-4_Part_14) file formats.
+- Videos were created using the [ShotCut video editor](http://shotcut.org/) and are published in the [WebM](https://en.wikipedia.org/wiki/WebM) or [MP4](https://en.wikipedia.org/wiki/MPEG-4_Part_14) file formats.

 2) Drive: for backup of the project
 - Backup the video source files.
 - Backup the GitHub repos.